Hyomoto/FAST/README.md

 * a - the a value.
 * b - the b value.
 #### Surface( w, h )
-The Surface wrapper provides a simplified interface for dealing with surfaces.
+The Surface wrapper provides an expanded interface for dealing with surfaces.
 They can be set to redraw periodically, or only on request.
 A surface will always redraw if it is flushed from VRAM.
 ```GML
 if ( surface.update() ) {
   surface.set();